ExpressVPN, NordVPN & Surfshark Not Working with BBC iPlayer? Here's Why—And What Actually Works

 Once an IP address is identified as belonging to a VPN provider, it is blocked.
 This can happen very quickly, especially during busy periods or major events.

-This is why a VPN app can appear to work one day and stop working the next, even if you have not changed anything.
+This is why a VPN app can appear to work one day and stop working the next, even if you haven't changed anything.

 The Device Compatibility Problem

 VPN apps are usually designed for phones and laptops.
-Most Smart TVs, streaming boxes and media devices either do not support VPN apps at all, or support them poorly.
+Most Smart TVs, streaming boxes and media devices either don't support VPN apps at all, or support them poorly.

 Even when a VPN app can be installed, it often behaves differently to a normal UK home connection.
 This makes detection more likely.